 - We promote culturally informed practice that is respectful of the complexity and diversity of people’s lives and circumstances.

 - We recognize that social exclusion prevents people from full and just participation in their communities as a consequence of inequities, discrimination and disadvantage arising from adversity in early life and continuing across the life course.

 - We practice social responsibility by raising public awareness of social exclusion, challenging discrimination and acting with and on behalf of groups, populations and communities.

-- We support person-centered collaborative practices and partnerships that bring together interdisciplinary and interprofessional workers and community members to meet the best interests of individuals, families, groups, and local and global communities.
+- We support person-centered collaborative practices and partnerships that bring together diverse workers and community members to meet the best interests of individuals, families and groups.

 - “The process of improving the ability, opportunity and dignity of people, disadvantaged on the basis of their identity, to take part in society.”
 (2013, World Bank Publication)